 Joshwa and his nine-strong team change their Afternoon Tea offering eight times a year.
 You’ll always find delicious, freshly baked (twice a day) scones, but innovation and excitement rule the Palm Court’s entire menu.
-Plus, Joshwa and his team’s work at the property goes beyond Afternoon Tea to include custom orders for guests and more.
+Plus, Joshwa and his team’s work at the property extends past Afternoon Tea to include custom orders for guests and more.

 Having begun his career in his native India before moving to London, the 37-year-old has accumulated a wealth of knowledge colored by his international experience.
 Whether he’s devising a sweet or savory dish, Joshwa knows how to blend fresh ingredients and punchy spices to achieve exactly the right flavor.

-Marriott TRAVELER sat down with Joshwa to learn how he consistently comes up with inspired ideas that go beyond the ordinary.
+Marriott TRAVELER sat down with Joshwa to learn how he consistently comes up with inspired ideas that surpass the ordinary.

 You’re in a city renowned for its afternoon teas.
 How do you help The Palm Court stand out from the crowd?